mondrian-framework/mondrian-framework/README.md

 })
 ```

-With REST introspection enabled, you can visit http://localhost:4000/api/doc to view the Swagger documentation with the OpenAPI v3 specification of our exposed functions.
+With REST introspection enabled, you can visit http://localhost:4000/api/doc to view the Swagger documentation with the OpenAPI v3 specification of our served functions.
 Enjoy exploring your newly created API!

-### Expose module GRAPHQL
+### Serve module GRAPHQL

-We also could expose the module as a GraphQL endpoint:
+We also could serve the module as a GraphQL endpoint:

 ```typescript
 import { graphql } from '@mondrian-framework/graphql'